UWS Academy events

 Our seminars, workshops, networks and reading groups cover subjects of interest to academics and professional services staff throughout the University.
 Events also highlight the UWS Focus On: Assessment and Feedback theme as well as the current QAA Enhancement Theme in Scotland, Evidence for Enhancement, and the area of technology enhanced learning, in conjunction with our colleagues in Education Futures.

 There are four sub-themes - Assessment for the future; Making a difference: health, society and sustainability; Student engagement with learning and teaching through partnership; and Using evidence to enhance student learning.
-Presenters can choose between a range of formats including workshops, presentations, lightning talks and posters.

 In 2019, around 250 delegates drawn from higher education institutions throughout Scotland, England and Europe attended each day of the conference in our award-winning Lanarkshire campus.
 UWS postgraduate research students also displayed posters about their work and took part in the finals of the Three Minute Thesis (3MT) competition.
-The university's Schools put on a showcase of their activities and there were a number of exhibitors in attendance as well.

 Programme leaders benefit from a series of events run by UWS Academy.
 The events bring programme leaders from across the University together, giving them a chance to discuss key topics and suggest potential solutions to challenges they may be facing.